 The Department of Transportation & Urban Infrastructures Studies offers two undergraduate programs in transportation: (1) Transportation Systems Program and (2) Transportation Systems Engineering.

 The Transportation Systems Program exposes students to planning, engineering, economics, management, and logistics.
 The Transportation Systems Program is accredited by the Applied and Natural Science Accreditation Commission of ABET, http://www.abet.org.

-The Transportation Systems Engineering Program is a highly technical program which exposes students to engineering, intelligent transportation systems, infrastructure asset management, travel demand modeling, network planning and logistics.
+The Transportation Systems Engineering Program is a highly technical program that exposes students to engineering, intelligent transportation systems, infrastructure asset management, travel demand modeling, network planning, and logistics.